Imperial Oil: Later years

 In a landmark 1911 anti-trust case, the U.S. Supreme Court ordered Standard Oil to break up into 34 separate companies.
 Ownership of Imperial Oil, as well Standard Oil's other subsidiaries outside the U.S., were all transferred to only one of those 34 successor firms, Jersey Standard (later renamed Exxon).

 Imperial Oil discovered the Leduc Woodbend Devonian oil reef in 1947, marking the beginning of the contemporary period in Canadian oil and gas development.
 Drilling began on the landmark discovery well Leduc No. 1 on November 20, 1946.

 In 1989, Imperial Oil acquired Texaco's Canadian operations.

 When Exxon and Mobil merged in 1999 to form ExxonMobil, the combined company continued to maintain Mobil's Canadian operations as a separate subsidiary, independent of Imperial Oil.

+Although ExxonMobil and Imperial are legally separate companies they have a very unique relationship.
+ExxonMobil provides, IT, procurement, payroll and technical services to Imperial through several service agreements.
+Imperial in the early 2000s was the operator of ExxonMobil Canada’s assets in Canada.
+ExxonMobil also provides financing to Imperial.
+Many of the CEOs and board members of Imperial over the years were employees of ExxonMobil.
+Both companies also subcontract employees to each other.
+Despite this, the two companies have a clear policy of “corporate separateness” and are individually listed on the stock exchange.
+Ownership of Imperial stock does not reflect ownership of ExxonMobil but ownership of ExxonMobil stock represents ownership of the 69.6% share of Imperial stock ExxonMobil has.

 Film and television

-From the 1934-35 season through the 1975-76 season, Imperial Oil was a sponsor of the Canadian Broadcasting Corporation program Hockey Night in Canada for both radio and television broadcasts.
+From the 1934-35 season through the 1975-76 season, Imperial Oil was a sponsor of the CBC Television program Hockey Night in Canada for both radio and television broadcasts.

-Esso had three stars on their signs and leveraged it by sponsoring Hockey Night in Canada's three stars of the game.
+Esso, which had three stars on their signs, sponsored Hockey Night in Canada's three stars of the game.

-In the same era, the company was also involved in film production, frequently providing funding support for the production of independent documentary films.
-Calgary's Glenbow Museum holds a large collection of Imperial Oil's film inventory.
+In the same era, the company was also involved in film production, providing funding for independent documentary films.
+Glenbow Museum in Calgary holds a large collection of Imperial Oil's film inventory.